Nintendo Switch: Console

-The core component of the Nintendo Switch is its console, a battery-powered tablet featuring a 6.2 in LCD touchscreen, measured diagonally, the same size as the Wii U GamePad.
-It measures 173 mm in width, 102 mm in height, and 14 mm in depth and weighs 297 g.
-The screen supports 720p resolution (1280×720 px) with ten-point multi-touch capacitive sensing and includes haptic technology from Immersion Corporation.
-The unit features a 3.5 mm audio jack, stereo speakers on the bottom, a USB-C charging port, and a kickstand on the back.
-Additionally, it includes a game card slot on top and a microSD card slot beneath the kickstand.
-Volume controls and a power button are also located on the top, while rails on the sides allow Joy-Con controllers to slide in and attach.
+The core component of the Nintendo Switch is the console unit, a battery-powered tablet featuring a 6.2 in LCD touchscreen, the same size as the Wii U GamePad.
+It measures 173 mm in width, 102 mm in height, and 14 mm in depth, and weighs 297 g.
+The display supports 720p resolution (1280×720 px) with ten-point multi-touch capacitive sensing and haptic technology from Immersion Corporation.

+The unit includes a 3.5 mm audio jack, stereo speakers on the bottom edge, a USB-C charging port, and a rear.
+A game card slot is located on the top edge, and a microSD card slot is located beneath the kickstand.
+Volume controls and the power button are also positioned on the top, while side rails allow Joy-Con controllers to attach.
 An ambient light sensor adjusts screen brightness automatically.
-The original model number is "HAC-001."

 The Switch supports three gameplay modes: "TV mode", where the console is docked to output to a television; "Tabletop mode", where the kickstand allows for shared play on a flat surface; and "Handheld mode", where the console is used as a traditional portable device.
 Switching between modes is seamless—users simply dock or undock the console, adjust the kickstand, and attach or detach the Joy-Con controllers.
 Some games are designed for specific modes; for instance, Voez initially required touchscreen controls and lacked TV mode support until a 2018 update, while Super Mario Party does not support Handheld mode.

 Nintendo describes the Switch as a "single-screen experience", displaying content either on the console when undocked or on a TV when docked.
 Unlike the Wii U's GamePad, it does not support dual-screen functionality.

 Nintendo patented a method for linking multiple Switch consoles to form a multi-monitor setup, first utilized in Super Mario Party to create an extended gameplay environment.

 Dock

-The Nintendo Switch console, with or without Joy-Con attached, can be placed into the Switch dock, a docking station equipped to charge the console's battery and output video and audio to a television via HDMI.
-The dock includes two USB 2.0 ports and one USB 3.0 port.
-When docked, the console supports resolutions up to 1080p and a maximum frame rate of 60 frames per second, though actual resolution varies by game.
+The Nintendo Switch console can be placed into the Switch dock, a docking station that charges the console and outputs video and audio to a television.
+The dock includes two USB 2.0 Type-A ports on the left side.
+Under a rear cover that conceals the ports are one USB 3.0 Type-A port, one USB-C port (for power only), and one HDMI port.
+The dock included with the OLED model replaces the USB 3.0 Type-A port with an Ethernet port for wired network connectivity.

+When docked, the console supports resolutions up to 1080p at up to 60 frames per second, though actual performance varies by game.

-The dock measures 173 mm in width, 104 mm in height, and 54 mm in depth and weighs 327 g.
-The version included with the OLED model features a slightly redesigned housing and replaces the rear USB port with a built-in Ethernet port for a wired internet connection.
+The dock measures 173 mm in width, 104 mm in height, and 54 mm in depth, and weighs 327 g.
+The version included with the OLED model is larger and features a revised housing.